jmadrone/bwpbackup.sh/README.md

 - `aws-cli`

-## There are four (4) scripts included:
+## There are two scripts included:

-1. `wpbackup.sh` - main script, used for automated backup to an S3 bucket (no output seen on screen)
+1. `bwpbackup.sh` - main script, used for automated backup to an S3 bucket (no output seen on screen)
 2. `full-backup.sh` - use to manually create a full application backup and upload to S3 (visually watch backup status)
-3. `scheduled-backup.sh` - use to ...
-4. `restore-backup.sh` - use this to restore a previous backup to a new server or fresh install

 ## INSTRUCTIONS

 1. SSH into your Bitnami for Wordpress server and clone this repository into the user folder, then change directory into the newly cloned repo

-        git clone https://github.com/allcomone-llc/wpbackup.sh.git && cd wpbackup.sh
+        git clone https://github.com/jmadrone/bwpbackup.sh.git && cd bwpbackup.sh

 2. Edit the `.config` file to modify USER OPTIONS